stride3d/stride-website/posts/2025-03-25-distant-worlds-2-development-with-stride.md

 We have some internal tools for editing these files.
 And we also have auto-generated schema for most of these data types.

 For saving and loading games we use low-level binary serialization.
-So .Net BinaryReader and BinaryWriter with streams.
+So .NET `BinaryReader` and `BinaryWriter` with streams.
 This requires hand-coding all of the serialization, but has big payoffs in performance.

 This also allows easier version management as you add new data to the game.
 You can have conditional loading of new values based on game version.